+Bernhardt, Rudolf, ed.
+Das Internationale Recht in der Juristenausbildung.
+Karlsruhe: C.F.
+Müller, 1981.

+This collection in German, with additional contributions in English and French, sets out the state of international legal education in Germany, Austria, Switzerland, France and the USA.
+It was compiled following a commission tasked by the German Society for International Law to examine the discrepancy between the increased significance of international law in international relations on the one hand and the waning attention to the subject in education.

 Cheng, Bin, ed.
 International Law: Teaching and Practice.
 London: Stevens and Sons, 1982.

 An edited collection featuring teachers of international law in the early 1980s (including well-known names such as Robert Jennings, Rosalyn Higgins, and Georg Schwarzenberger).
 The book is both concerned with what is taught as well as reflections on how international law is taught.
 Part IV is dedicated specifically to ‘The Teaching of International Law’.